 In 2009, REF launched its competitive book application process called Teachers' Choice.
 Educators working with city school students can apply for up to 200 books for their students.
 This continuing program has awarded more than 42,000 new books to students through creative, teacher-led literacy projects.

-In 2013, REF helped launch the Rochester College Access Network (RCAN), a community collaborative providing communication, coalition, and advocacy to support college access for our city students.
-The group is now one of REF's major programs.
-RCAN provides opportunities for current college students to talk to 9th graders about college, for 10th graders to go on tours of local colleges, and for 12th graders to receive free, trained help submitting their college financial aid forms at FAFSA Fest.
+In 2013, REF launched our College Access Program.
+As part of this program, REF helped launch the Rochester College Access Network (RCAN), a community collaborative providing communication, coalition, and advocacy to support college access for our city students.
+REF’s College Access Program has grown to offer FAFSA Fest, a community-wide series of events offering free help to students filling out their federal financial aid forms for college.
+The program also provides opportunities for current college students to talk to 9th graders about college and for 10th graders to go on tours of local colleges.

 From 2013 to June 2017, REF was a partner with the Greater Rochester Health Foundation to support GRHF's innovative project supporting fitness and healthy eating in eight Rochester city schools.
 REF subcontracted with coordinators who managed the projects.

 Today, with your support, REF continues to provide enriching literacy support, musical instruments and opportunities, and critical college access support to Rochester's students.
-REF also supports multiple partner programs, including the Wilson Outdoors Club, the Dr. Walter Cooper Academy Fund, and One Step Closer.
+REF also supports multiple shared and partner programs, including the Wilson Outdoors Club, the Dr. Walter Cooper Academy Fund, and One Step Closer.
+Through these programs Rochester students enjoy outdoor adventures, valuable field trips and new sneakers.